 One of the most common questions I get from readers is: “How do I find a work-from-home job for single moms?!”

-I always tell these women to start with my friends at FlexJobs, the leading job board for telecommuting, part-time, flexible-time, and other alternative work arrangements that make such a big difference in families’ lives.
+I always tell these women to start with my friends at FlexJobs, the leading job board for telecommuting, part-time, flexible-time, work from home, and other alternative work arrangements that make such a big difference in families’ lives.

 - When the school calls to tell me my kid is sick, I rarely panic.
 Instead, I pick them up, drive them home, tuck them into bed with the various remedies, videos, and books.
 While the recuperate or nap, I can usually work nearby.

 - A bazillion snow days last year did not ruin my life.

 - The countless half-days of school (really, can’t the schools be open for a full week already!?) don’t require Olympic feats of schedule re-arranging.

 - When my mom came to visit last month I skipped out of work in the middle of the morning to pick her up at the airport.
 Nothing like working your own hours, on your own terms.